mr-vaibh/minpaas/README.md

 ## Logging Strategy

-MinPaas does **not** manage logs itself.
+MinPaas does not manage logs itself.

-* Logs are stored by Docker
+* Docker is the source of truth
-* MinPaas exposes them via API
+* Logs are fetched via `docker logs`
-* No buffering, parsing, or persistence
+* No buffering, parsing, or storage duplication

-This keeps the platform:

-* thin
-* correct
-* easy to reason about
+Simple, correct, and debuggable.

 ---

 ## What MinPaas Intentionally Does NOT Do

-These are **out of scope for the core**:
+These are out of scope for the core:

 * Kubernetes orchestration
+* Autoscaling
+* Multi-user auth
 * Reverse proxy / shared domain
-* Authentication / multi-user support
+* Metrics & tracing
+* Encrypted secrets
 * CI pipelines or webhooks
-* Metrics & tracing
-* Secrets encryption
-* Auto-scaling

-All of these can be added **after** the foundation.
+The goal is **clarity**, not feature bloat.

 ---

-## Design Philosophy

-> **Constraints first.
-Flexibility later.**

-MinPaas evolves the same way real platforms do:

-1. control the environment
-2. enforce contracts
-3. add configurability safely

----

-## Roadmap (Post-Core Enhancements)
+## Roadmap (Optional Enhancements)

-Optional next steps:
+* Web dashboard (read-only + deploy form)
 * Reverse proxy (single domain routing)
 * Health checks & restart policies
-* Auth & multi-tenant isolation
+* Secrets encryption
-* Encrypted secrets
+* Multi-tenant auth
 * Metrics & monitoring
-* Web UI

 None of these are required for MinPaas to be valid.